MallocSecurity/sdk/docs/api-reference/authentication.md

 ### Option 1: Asynchronous Initialization

-Use `initializeAsync()` to initialize the SDK in a background thread and receive a callback when the process completes.
+Use `MallocSDK.initializeAsync()` to initialize the SDK in a background thread and receive a callback when the process completes.
 This is the recommended method, especially when API key verification is important before continuing execution.

 ####  Java
 ```java